meteorhacks/npm/README.md

 Meteor.methods({
   'delayedEcho': function(message) {
     var response = wrappedDelayedMessage(500, message);
-    return response.result;
+    return response;
   }
 });
 ~~~

+If the callback has a result, it will be returned from the wrapped function.
+If there is an error, it will be thrown.

-`Async.wrap` is very similar to `Meteor._wrapAsync` but the
+> `Async.wrap(function)` is very similar to `Meteor._wrapAsync`.
-wrapped function's return value is simular to the `Async.runSync`'s return value

-So you can handle errors which is not possible with `Meteor._wrapAsync`

 ### Async.wrap(object, functionName)